catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

    :align: center

 The final step is to configure a header condition that specifies exactly when to use the failover server.
-To do this click on the gear icon next to the **Set backup backend** Header and select **Request Conditions**:
+To do this, click on the gear icon next to the **Set backup backend** Header and select **Request Conditions**:

 .. image:: ../_static/rf-headers-request-conditions.png